SlowDroids/SlowDroids/README.md

 What I tinker with: Custom ROMs, recovery environments, optimization modules, and getting performance out of daily drivers.

-Gaming: Free Fire MAX (always testing configurations, rendering tweaks, and performance stats).
+Gaming:always testing configurations, rendering tweaks, and performance stats

 Always open to tips, recommendations, and learning from more experienced developers and enthusiasts.
 Let's build and break things safely (mostly)! 🚀